Cradle of civilization: Single or multiple cradles

 Scholars once thought that civilization began in the Fertile Crescent and spread out from there by influence.
 Scholars now believe that civilizations arose independently at several locations in both hemispheres.
 They have observed that sociocultural developments occurred along different timeframes.
 "Sedentary" and "nomadic" communities continued to interact considerably; they were not strictly divided among widely different cultural groups.
-The concept of a cradle of civilization has a focus where the inhabitants came to build cities, to create writing systems, to experiment in techniques for making pottery and using metals, to domesticate animals, and to develop complex social structures involving class systems.
+The concept of a cradle of civilization focuses on the peoples who built cities, created writing systems, experimented with pottery and using metals techniques, domesticate animals, and developed complex social structures involving class systems.

-Today, scholarship generally identifies six areas where civilization emerged independently: the Fertile Crescent, including Mesopotamia and the Levant; the Nile Valley; the Indo-Gangetic Plain; the North China Plain; the Andean Coast; and the Mesoamerican Gulf Coast.
+Today, scholarship generally identifies six areas where civilization emerged independently: the Fertile Crescent, including Mesopotamia and the Levant; the Nile Valley in Northeast Africa; the Indo-Gangetic Plain; the North China Plain; the Andean Coast; and the Mesoamerican Gulf Coast.